LiChen0459/LiChen0459/README.md

-- 👋 Hi, I’m @LiChen0459
+- 👋 Hi, I’m @LiChen
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C/C++

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Contact me at:
+>
+> Email: lichen143@outlook.com
+>
+> QQ: 255453798

 <!---
 LiChen0459/LiChen0459 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.